diegoversiani/underskeleton-content-blocks/readme.txt

 == Description ==

 Create reusable content blocks you can display anywhere in your site using shortcodes.
-Build a page or post with different sections and show a clickable index, re-use each block separatelly in other pages and posts.
+Build a page or post with different sections, re-use each block separatelly in other pages and posts.

 = Usage =